kubernetes/enhancements/keps/sig-apps/2307-job-tracking-without-lingering-pods/README.md

 When the feature `JobTrackingWithFinalizers` is enabled for the first time, the cluster can have Jobs whose Pods don't have the `batch.kubernetes.io/job-completion` finalizer.
 It would be hard to add the finalizer to all Pods while preventing race conditions.
+That is, at the time of migration to the new tracking, a Pod could not have the finalizer for two
+reasons: it wasn't migrated yet, or it was already counted.

-The job controller uses the existence of the finalizer `batch.kubernetes.io/job-completion` to determine if it should use tracking with finalizers.
-If the finalizer is not present, and the Job is not yet completed, the job controllers tracks Pods using the legacy tracking (with lingering Pods).
+The job controller uses the existence of the Job annotation `batch.kubernetes.io/job-completion` to determine if it should use tracking with finalizers.
+If the annotation is not present, and the Job is not yet completed, the job controllers tracks Pods using the legacy tracking (with lingering Pods).

-The kube-apiserver sets the `batch.kubernetes.io/job-completion` finalizer to newly created Jobs when the feature gate `JobTrackingWithFinalizers` is enabled.
+The kube-apiserver sets the `batch.kubernetes.io/job-completion` annotation to newly created Jobs when the feature gate `JobTrackingWithFinalizers` is enabled.
+This annotation cannot be added in a Job update.

 When the feature is disabled after being enabled for some time, the next time the Job controller syncs a Job:
-1. It removes finalizers from the Job and all the Pods owned by it.
+1. It removes finalizers from the Pods owned by it and the annotation from the Job.
 2. Sets `.status.uncountedTerminatedPods` to nil.

 After this point, the Job will no longer be tracked using finalizers, even if